Natural Gas

-Natural gas is an odorless, combustible, non-renewable, and low-emissions fossil fuel which can be used to power electricity generators and vehicles.
+Natural gas is an odourless, combustible, non-renewable, and low-emissions fossil fuel which can be used to power electricity generators and vehicles.
 The principal component of natural gas is methane (95%).
-Methane has a half life of 7 years.
-[Source]
+Methane has a half-life of 7 years.
+[Source: Duke University]

 Ingredients: